 From the iron lanterns that light the moss-traced stone walkways to the lashed bamboo fences, every detail has been well considered.
 The hotels lounge area, a library, is restocked throughout the day with snacks by the attentive staff who speak excellent English.
 After a day exploring Arashiyama, they rooms heated wooden floors and deep cedar soaking tubs provide comfort and vantage point to take in views of lush green gardens and mountains.

 The Seven Stars is the first luxury sleeper train or "cruise train" in Japan, making its inaugural run in Oct 2013.
-The result of a collaboration between Japanese designer Eiji Mitooka and local artisans is majestically furnished train with their masterpieces.
+The result of a collaboration between Japanese designer Eiji Mitooka and local artisans is a majestically furnished train featuring their masterpieces.

-Seven Stars is decorated with various types of wood and fabric.
-The style is a fusion of Western and Japanese design.
+Seven Stars is decorated with a variety of woods and fabrics in a style that is a fusion of Western and Japanese design.
 There is a bar in the lounge car, as well as couches and rotating chairs for passengers to sit in while enjoying live musical performances.
 The rear of the lounge car also features a large bay window for enjoying the scenery as it flows by.
 The spacious rooms include the Deluxe Suites, where one carriage is split into two rooms, and the suite rooms, which are one carriage split into three rooms.
 This train provides a totally new travel experience.

 Making its run through verdant island Kyushu, the train offers journeys of two and four days, as well as special annual departures.
 On the Seven Stars, passengers can enjoy the beautiful Kyushu scenery as it passes by.
 At certain points passengers will alight from the train to participate in excursions, with scenery and experiences that could only possibly be encountered on the Seven Stars.
 Note: Very limited cabins are available by advanced reservations only.

-The seven-suite hotel features blonde-wood furniture, spacious balconies, up to date room technology, capturing a serene, minimalist mood with the Aonagi maisonette suite and its 25 foot high ceiling, offering spectacular views of the Setouchi Inland Sea.
-Other features include the outdoor lap pool with views over the sea, and the restaurant, Minagi, serves meticulously-prepared but casual kaiseki dinners with local seafood.
+The seven-suite hotel features blonde-wood furniture, spacious balconies, state-of-the-art room technology, capturing a serene, minimalist mood with the Aonagi maisonette suite and its 25 foot high ceiling, offering spectacular views of the Setouchi Inland Sea.
+Other bold features include an outdoor lap pool with views over the sea, and the restaurant, Minagi, serves meticulously-prepared but casual kaiseki dinners with local seafood.